BOIPA/BOIPA_Gateway_.NET_SDK/README.md

 ### Typical Flow
   I. Prepare a configuration file for the SDK:
      Get "EnvParams.xml" file from SDK package, put it under the root dictionary of your project, check all the configured values in the file and make sure they are all accuracy.<br />
   II.
-Access the ApplicationConfig object like this:
+Access the ApplicationConfig object like this:<br />
       string merchantID = Properties.Settings.Default.merchantId;
                 string password = Properties.Settings.Default.password;
                 string merchantNotificationUrl = Properties.Settings.Default.merchantNotificationUrl;